akbarriki/data-analitik/README.md

 # data-analitik
-This repo holds materials of data analitika training
+This repo holds materials for data analitika training